Motunrayo244/3NF_to_Datawarehouse/README.md

 This repository consists of a folder and two files.
 The folder contains images of the pagila sample database used and the data warehouse Schema we will be working on.
-- file Workspace.ipynb is a jupyter notebook that explains the step by step process of achieving this task.
+- file Workspace.ipynb is a jupyter notebook that explains the step-by-step process of achieving this task.
 - Readme.md

 #### The GOAL